K. S. Chithra: Awards, honours, and recognition

-She received the MTV Video Music Award – International Viewer's Choice at the Metropolitan Opera House, New York in 2001.
-She received honorary doctorates from Sathyabama University in 2011 and from The International Tamil University, United States in 2018.
-She is the only South Indian female singer who has presented her maiden concert at the world's prestigious concert hall Royal Albert Hall in London in 2001.
-Her song "Kannalane/Kehna Hi Kya" from the film Bombay (1995) was included in The Guardian's "1000 Songs Everyone Must Hear Before You Die" list.
+Barring Lata Mangeshkar, she also remains the second female playback singer from India to have performed at the prestigious Royal Albert Hall in London in 2001 and her Performance was applauded with much appreciation by a roomful of an international audience.
+Her song "Kannalane/Kehna Hi Kya" from the film Bombay (1995) was included in United Kingdom The Guardian's "1000 Songs Everyone Must Hear Before You Die" list.

 Personal life

 Chithra is married to Vijayashankar, an engineer and businessman.
-They had a daughter Nandana, who was born with Down's syndrome.
-Her daughter drowned in a pool in Dubai in 2011 when Chithra was about to perform at an A. R. Rahman concert.
+They had a daughter who was born with Down syndrome, and drowned in a pool in Dubai in 2011 when Chithra was about to perform at an A. R. Rahman concert.